- You will normally have a 2:1 Honours degree (or equivalent), though this is not a pre-requisite

 - The primary basis for admission is the appraisal of a portfolio of your creative work

-- You submit a portfolio of original work (poetry, fiction, life-writing or other prose, drama, and in some instances a portfolio of work in or of translation).
-A maximum of 20 pages (one side only, double spaced throughout) per submission will be considered, and the portfolio can contain prose, verse, script, or a combination of these.
+- You submit a portfolio of original work (poetry, fiction, life-writing or other prose, drama, and in some instances a portfolio of translation work)

 Months of entry

 If you're a talented and ambitious writer looking to develop your craft and take your writing to the next level, University of Glasgow's renowned Creative Writing MLitt is ideal.
 Gain creative and critical skills on this exciting and supportive online course.
 Develop your writing practice wherever you are in the world.

 Our Creative Writing programme has gained an excellent reputation with writers, agents and publishers.
 The University's writing courses are among the most challenging and popular in the UK.
 These courses have helped launch the careers of an impressive list of acclaimed authors including Anne Donovan, Helen Sedgwick, Kirsty Logan, Jen Hadfield, JL Williams, Louise Welsh, Zoe Strachan, Elizabeth Reeder and many others.

 Our MLlitt in Creative Writing is delivered within a clear three-part structure, focused on creative, critical and editorial skills.